justtherightsize/empo/README.md

 ```

 ## Training
 The training pipeline involves wandb.ai hyperparameter sweeps.
 You have to have the wandb package installed and be logged in to train.

 The training starts in *src.pipe_arun.py*, which loads the configuration from the *src.configs/* folder, such as *dpo27.json* (for the DPO model: ..._124_d270) which contanis the **hyperparameters** used to train it.
 The script then runs *src.pipe_sft.py* to train either SFT or DPO depending on the config file parameters.
+The batch sizes are set for 2x A100 80GB cards where it takes ~120 GB of VRAM.
+For training with lower memory utilize gradient accumulation, which is implemented so just increase the value in confing from 1 to a multiple of 2.
 ```bash
 # -sa: config name
 # -ss: number of tries in a grid-search sweep